 - Marinate the turkey tenderloin.
 The first step in this recipe is to whisk together a simple marinade.
 Let the turkey sit for 2 to 24 hours in the refrigerator.

 - Bake the turkey.
 After marinating, the turkey is removed from the marinade.
-You then bake it in the oven for 45 to 50 minutes.
+You then bake it in the oven for 45 to 50 minutes or until the turkey registers 165 degrees Fahrenheit with a meat thermometer.

 - Let the turkey rest.
 After roasting any meat, you should let it rest for 10 minutes before slicing.
 This prevents the juices from running out of the meat and leads to juicier cuts.